MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/setting-up-the-mobilefirst-development-environment.md

 <span style="color:red">TODO: stand-alone artifact? all-in-one?</span>

 ## MobileFirst CLI
-IBM MobileFirst Platform Foundation provides a command-line interface tool to manage MobileFirst Servers, configure MobileFirst applications, and create, build, deploy and test MobileFirst adapters.
-The CLI lets you use your preferred code editor or alternative IDEs to implemet applications and adapters.
+IBM MobileFirst Platform Foundation provides a command-line interface tool to:

+- Manage MobileFirst Servers
+- Configure MobileFirst applications
+- Create, build, deploy and test MobileFirst adapters.

-To learn more about the MobileFirst CLI, see the tutorial: [Using CLI to manage MobileFirst artifacts]()../../using-cli-to-manage-mobilefirst-artifacts/)
+To learn more about the MobileFirst CLI, see the tutorial: [Using CLI to manage MobileFirst artifacts](../../using-cli-to-manage-mobilefirst-artifacts/).
 To download the MobileFirst CLI, visit the [downloads]({{site.base}}/downloads/) page.

 ## MobileFirst Operations Console
 <span style="color:red">TODO: add information</span>

+The MobileFirst Operations Console is a web application and is supported in modern browsers: Internet Explorer 10+, Chrome, Safari and Firefox.

+## Applications and adapters development
+You can use your preferred code editor or alternative IDEs, such as ATOM or IntelliJ, to implemet applications and adapters.

 ### System requirements
-The MobileFirst developer tools are supported on the following operating systems: Windows, Apple OS X and Linux.
+- The MobileFirst developer tools are supported on the following operating systems: Windows, Apple OS X and Linux.

-The MobileFirst Operations Console is a web application and is supported in modern browsers: Internet Explorer 10+, Chrome, Safari and Firefox.
+- The MobileFirst Operations Console is supported in modern browsers: Internet Explorer 10+, Chrome, Safari and Firefox.